 However, in recent days, companies like Larry Fink’s Black Rock Inc. and few others are combining the benefits of both these approaches to extract the power of big data in Quantitative methods and the business sense of experienced professionals who use the fundamental methods.
 The result is a much more focused decision with the higher promise of returns.

 Quantamentalists are basically fundamentalists who make use of quantitative techniques for a more informed direction.
-They may employ data scientists or Machine Learning experts to build algorithms that scour through large volumes of data to look for trends, which can then provide the fundamental human stock pickers a more concise form of information to work on and analyze further.
+They may employ data scientists or Machine Learning experts to build algorithms that scour through large volumes of data to look for trends, which can then provide the fundamental human stock pickers with a more concise form of information to work on and analyze further.
 In other words, they leverage the power of modern technology and Big Data to add to the abilities of investors and their assessments.

 Where is it Being Used?